theojin/tizen-docs/docs/application/dotnet/get-started/mobile/first-app.md

 package files have the `.tpk` file extension, and the process of generating a package is controlled by the [manifest file](../../../vstools/tools/manifest-editor.md).
-The Visual Studio template generates the manifest file (`tizen-manifest.xml`) to the top level of the &lt;projectname&gt;.Tizen project (if you create projects with mobile, TV, or wearable profiles, a separate manifest file is generated for each profile).
+The Visual Studio template generates the manifest file (`tizen-manifest.xml`) to the top level of the &lt;projectname&gt;.Tizen project.

 For this example application, the default manifest is sufficient.
 If you want to make any changes in the application, such as changing the